Sometimes the words of a language fail you.

 Much harder is to understand what to do with the idea of a space that is profane to you.

 You need to come to terms with this.
 If you’ve ever had the experience of living itinerantly for an extended period going between towns or from town to town, you can start to feel rootless.
-Naturally, the feeling would infect your dreams, weaken you.
+Naturally, the feeling would infect your dreams, and weaken you.

 Some physical objects, some souvenirs, can allude to a sacred space.

-You might resist the idea of packing some mementos, prayer cards, pictures of your family, or whatever you find sacred.
+You might resist packing some mementos, prayer cards, pictures of your family, or whatever you find sacred.
 It might not be the first thing to do on your to-do list.
 Your overtly practical mind can see such things as a waste of space.
 It’s not logically efficient.
 Yet when you’re traveling, you still need to feel rooted.
 You need to defend the idea of what is yours, what you need to belong to.
 It gives you a feeling of restful mental groundedness.

 It’s not all that different from the physical concept of Earthing.